Support to help you

 - If you can't find a way forward, ask your tutor for guidance.

-- You could attend our Resilient U workshops.
+- You could attend our Wellbeing PAL workshops.

 - UWE Bristol's Wellbeing Service offers counselling and mental health support.